guardian/login.gutools/README.md

 ./script/emergency-access disable PROD --profile composer
 ```

 You will need composer AWS credentials to use this script.
 If access to AWS via Janus is an issue, break-glass credentials may need to be used.
+In this case it might be easier to set environment variables with the credentials and omit the `--profile` option when running the script.

 Central Production will send comms to all users letting them know what to do: